 Daily evolution of PEXA Euro Composite, December 2018- October 2022

 The forward curve is a core element of Pexapark’s benchmark PPA prices model, which is back-tested with market evidence of transacted deals pricing.
 Our signature PEXA Euro Composite illustrates the average PPA prices across all European markets, for all technologies, for a 10-year Pay-as-Produced (PAP) PPA starting one year ahead.
 Although the Index does not represent benchmark prices, it does illustrate a trend.

-As pricing information for futures transactions is obtained daily from exchanges, benchmark PPA prices indicating the fair value of a PPA are updated accordingly.
+As pricing information for futures transactions is obtained daily from exchanges, benchmark PPA prices indicating the fair value of each PPA product are updated accordingly.

 Electricity is the most volatile commodity.
 Day-to-day percentage price changes have reached up to 230%.
 However, not all periods are the same – and this is where market circumstances come into play.
 Realised volatility is significantly higher in a turmoil period than in a relatively stable period.

 Electricity, and therefore energy, is a global game.
 Innumerous actors are impacting pricing on a daily basis.
 Therefore, the timing of when buyers and sellers sign the agreed PPA price is important.